 The directors have considered the requirements of the Credit Union Act, 1997 (as amended) and have developed an approach to the calculation of the operational risk reserve.
-The operational risk reserve of the credit union at the year end was €709,900 (2017: €509,900).
+In addition, the credit union has included in its operational risk reserve a Member Personal Current Account Service operational risk reserve, in accordance with Section 49(3) of the Credit Union Act, 1997 (as amended).
+The operational risk reserve of the credit union at the year end was €709,900 (2018: €709,900).